pruthvij2392/Address_book/README.md

 By implementing this project in a hands-on way you will be able to build a firm understanding on the code C programming concepts and how to apply them on a use case like address book.

+Requirement Details
+Here is the list of requirements that your address book should be in a position to handle.

+Add Contact
+Add a contact giving username
+Add phone numbers to the newly added contact
+Add e-mail addresses to the newly added contact

+Search Contact
+Search a contact by name.
+Search contact by phone number.
+Search contact by e-mail address.

+Edit Contact
+Edit by name.
+Edit contact by phone number.
+Edit contact by email address.

+Delete contact
+Edit by name.
+Edit contact by phone number.
+Edit contact by email address.

+List all contacts

+Save the address book.

+Exit the application.